frida/frida-website/_i18n/en/_docs/javascript-api.md

     property allows you to determine whether the **[Interceptor](#interceptor)** API is off limits, and whether it is safe to modify code or run unsigned code.

++   `Process.mainModule`: property containing a [`Module`](#module) representing
+    the main executable of the process

++   `Process.getCurrentDir()`: returns a string specifying the filesystem path to the current working directory

++   `Process.getHomeDir()`: returns a string specifying the filesystem path to the current user's home directory

++   `Process.getTmpDir()`: returns a string specifying the filesystem path to the directory to use for temporary files

 +   `Process.isDebuggerAttached()`: returns a boolean indicating whether a debugger is currently attached